In the early days of the Internet very little examination of the

 aggregating just the prefixes from the address blocks allocated

-to the RIR - it ignores the originating ASN.
+to the RIR - it ignores the originating AS.

 - RIR Region origin ASes present in the Internet Routing Table:

-Lists the number of ASNs from the RIR region visible in the
+Lists the number of ASes from the RIR region visible in the

 Internet Routing Table.